open-telemetry/opentelemetry-ebpf-profiler/design-docs/159-collector-api/README.md

 ## Problem

-As we move forward with the OpenTelemetry Collector being able to handle profiles, we also want the ebpf agent to be able to run as a collector receiver.
+As we move forward with the OpenTelemetry Collector being able to handle profiles, we also want the profiling agent to be able to run as a collector receiver.
 See [PR #87](https://github.com/open-telemetry/opentelemetry-ebpf-profiler/pull/87)